Gamemode4Dev/GM4_Datapacks/.github/ISSUE_TEMPLATE/feat_request.md

 ---
 name: Feature Request
-about: Request a feature/ change to a datapack
+about: Request a feature / change to a data pack
-title: '[Feat]'
+title: ''
 labels: feature-update
 assignees: ''